DanWehr/recompyle/README.md

 INFO:__main__:other val: 123.45
 ```

-Only the `time_limit` parameter is required, but there are other optional parameters.
-The full set includes:
+Only the `time_limit` parameter is required.
+Several optional parameters are available to replace the default callbacks.
+The full set of parameters includes:

 - `time_limit` (float): Threshold that determines which callback run after decorated function runs.
 - `below_callback` (Callable | None): Called when execution time is under the time limit.